-Whether you’re considering Moodle as your new LMS , or you’re an organisation that has been using Moodle for some time, it’s vital that you understand the different Moodle hosting solutions and how they can affect your LMS experience.
+Whether you’re considering Moodle as your new LMS or an organisation using Moodle for some time, it’s vital that you understand the different Moodle hosting solutions and how they can affect your LMS experience.

 Think of your hosting as the foundation upon which everything else is built.
-While the content you place on there and the structure of your site will eventually play an equally crucial role, the Moodle Hosting solution will be responsible for things such as site speed, the amount of uptime and downtime you experience and the number of people who can visit your platform, so it’s key that you get these fundamentals right.
+While the content you upload and the structure of your site will eventually play an equally crucial role, the Moodle hosting solution will be responsible for things such as site speed, the amount of uptime and downtime you experience and the number of people who can visit your platform – so it’s critical that you get these fundamentals right.

-To try and take some of the hardwork out of it, we have reviewed the main hosting solutions looking at;
+To try and take some of the hard work out of it, we have reviewed the leading hosting solutions looking at;

 – What considerations you need to take